ntop/PF_RING/doc/modules/accolade.rst

 TX DMA
 ------

+Please note that packet transmission is currently not implemented using the PF_RING API.

 If you have an Accolade adapter (e.g. 200Ku-Flex) with a firmware supporting TX DMA for replaying PCAP files at line-rate up to 100G, you need to enable